faanross/faanross.github.io/content/posts/post-1.md

 # Installation

-In VMWare Workstation goto `File` -> New Virtual Machine.
-Choose `Typical (recommended)`, then click `Next`.
-Then select `I will install the operating system later` and hit `Next`.
+1. In VMWare Workstation goto `File` -> New Virtual Machine.
+2. Choose `Typical (recommended)`, then click `Next`.
+3. Then select `I will install the operating system later` and hit `Next`.

 {{< figure src="/img/image001.png" title="" class="custom-figure" >}}

-Select Microsoft Windows, and under Version select Windows 10.
-Here you are free to call the machine whatever you'd like, in my case I am calling it `Victim`.
-Select 60 GB and ‘Split virtual disk into multiple files’.
-Then on the final screen click on Customize Hardware.
+4. Select `Microsoft Windows`, and under Version select `Windows 10`.
+5. Here you are free to call the machine whatever you'd like, in my case I am calling it `Victim`.
+6. Select 60 GB and `Split virtual disk into multiple files`.
+7. Then on the final screen click on `Customize Hardware`.

 {{< figure src="/img/image002.png" title="" class="custom-figure" >}}

-Under Memory (see left hand column) I suggest at least 4096 MB, if possible given your available resources then increase it to 8192 MB.
-Under Processors I suggest at least 2, if possible given your available resources then increase it to 4.
+8. Under `Memory` (see left hand column) I suggest at least 4096 MB, if possible given your available resources then increase it to 8192 MB.
+9. Under `Processors` I suggest at least 2, if possible given your available resources then increase it to 4.

-Under `New CD/DVD (SATA)` change Connection from Use Physical Drive to `Use ISO image file`.
-Click Browse… and select the location of your Windows 10 iso file
+10. Under `New CD/DVD (SATA)` change Connection from Use Physical Drive to `Use ISO image file`.
+Click `Browse…` and select the location of your Windows 10 iso file.

 {{< figure src="/img/image003.png" title="" class="custom-figure" >}}

-Now finally select `Network Adapter`.
-Note we'll change this later to Host-Only (to minimize noise), but for now we'll need an internet connection to finish the installation so you can select either `NAT` or `Bridged`.
+11. Now finally select `Network Adapter`.
+Note we'll change this later to `Host-Only` (to minimize noise), but for now we'll need an internet connection to finish the installation so you can select either `NAT` or `Bridged`.
 Click `Close` then `Finish`.

 You should now see your VM in your Library (left hand column), select it and then click on Power on this virtual machine.